livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 https://creativecommons.org/publicdomain/zero/1.0/)."
 [See the analysis of this language here](https://theunitedstates.io/licensing/).

-## Prior Publication
+## Prior Publication and Plagarism

 Documents should not have been submitted in the current form to another journal, or be simultaneously under consideration for publication another journal.
-Preprints are not considered prior publication.
+Importatly, preprints are not considered prior publication.
 Documents that are major revisions of previously published articles are welcomed.
 However, authors should ensure that any material they publish in LiveCoMS is not subject to licensing restrictions (such as from another journal) which impedes its release under the selected license.
 Some journals let the authors retain the right to create derivative works, which could perhaps be exercised in preparing a review to be published in LiveCoMS.